 Wood Shingle Roof

 Wood shingles are like cedar or wood shakes, except that they aren’t hand-cut and instead are manufactured on a mass scale.
-Wood shingles are a popular choice because of their natural appearance and because they are cheaper than cedar shakes.
+As one of the most popular types of roof shingles, they are perfect for a home resembling a natural appearance, and they are cheaper than cedar shakes.

 Just like wood shake roofs, wood shingle roofs need to be treated and sealed regularly to maintain their appearance and longevity.